brewlabs/sendpress/readme.txt

 15. Pro Tab.

 == Changelog ==

+= 0.9.9.4 - 2014.3.26 =
+* Fix: CSS conflicts on WPEngine
+* New: Unsubscribe Shortcode
+* New: Recent Posts Shortcode
+* New: Signup Shortcode
+* New: Shortcode Docs on Help Page

 = 0.9.9.3 - 2014.3.20 =
 * Fix: Bug in SendPress_View that may cause white screen in SendPress